mnylc/mnylc.github.io/pages/services/hlsp.md

 Collection development grants are available to METRO's Hospital Library Service Program members.
 Grant amounts are based on funding available, established need, and current expenditure levels.

-Applications are currently closed and will reopen December 2018.
+<a href="https://www.surveymonkey.com/r/PVQTTKF" target="_blank">Applications</a> are currently open, and the deadline for this grants is Friday, December 21, 2018.

 The NYS HLSP guidelines may be found [here]({{ '/services/nyshlsp' | prepend: site.baseurl }}).